Processing math: 100%

 Parameter Type Description

-perturb_flow Logical Perturb the initlal velocity field by random noise
+perturb_flow Logical Perturb the initial velocity field by random noise

 perturb_flow_fluid Integer Fluid density whose flow is to be perturbed